CCSDForge/episciences-doc/docs/en/volumes.md

-# Volumes and sections
+# Volumes

 > **Rights**: Administrator, Editor in Chief, Editorial secretary

-It is possible to create volumes and sections.

 Volumes are similar to journal issues and can be used to collect thematic articles.

+It is possible to create standard volumes and special volumes.

 ## Volumes
 To create and manage volumes, go to the menu: Journal management > Journal > Volumes.